 27105/47105.
-Theater and Performance Studies Colloquium. (=TAPS 29800) PQ: Consent of Director of Undergraduate Studies and Chair of Theater and Performance Studies Option.
-Required of fourth-year students who are majoring in TAPS.
+Theater and Performance Studies Colloquium. (=TAPS 29800) PQ: Consent of Director of Undergraduate Studies and Chair of TAPS.
+Required of fourth-year students who are majoring or minoring in TAPS.
 Creative Writing or MAPH students who are preparing theses for performance may participate with consent from their home department and the Director of Undergraduate Studies.
-Students participate in both Autumn and Winter Quarters, but only register once.
+Students participate in both Autumn and Winter Quarters but register once.
 Autumn, Winter.

 29200/49200.
-Thesis Seminar: Fiction.
-PQ: Open only to students who are working on B.A. and M.A. theses in fiction with consent of instructor.
+Thesis/Major Projects Seminar: Fiction.
+PQ: Students not working on BA or MA thesis in fiction must have consent of instructor.
 This course focuses on the extended development necessary for the completion of longer material, specifically the creative thesis.
 Students should already have a body of work in process (this can be in different stages) and be prepared to discuss their plans for their final manuscript in lieu of a formal proposal.
 Intense peer reading, critiquing, and editing is required.
 Winter.

 29300/49300.
-Thesis Seminar: Poetry.
-PQ: Consent of instructor.
-This course is an advanced creative writing seminar intended for students writing B.A. and M.A. theses in poetry (there is, however, usually enough room in the class to accommodate additional students, so all qualified students are encouraged to apply).
+Thesis/Major Projects Seminar: Poetry.
+PQ: Students not working on BA or MA thesis in poetry must have consent of instructor.
+This course is an advanced creative writing seminar intended for students writing BA and MA theses in poetry (there is, however, usually enough room in the class to accommodate additional students, so all qualified students are encouraged to apply).
 Because it is a thesis seminar, the course focuses on various ways of organizing larger poetic "projects."
 We consider the poetic sequence, the chapbook, the long poem, the poetry collection, and the book-length poem as ways of extending the practice of poetry beyond the individual lyric text.
 Because this class is designed as a poetry workshop, the work of students is the primary text over the course of the quarter.
 Winter.

 29400/49400.
-Thesis Seminar: Creative Nonfiction.
-PQ: Open to students working on B.A. and M.A. theses in creative nonfiction with consent of instructor.
+Thesis/Major Projects Seminar: Creative Nonfiction.
+PQ: Students not working on BA or MA thesis in creative nonfiction must have consent of instructor.
 This course focuses on the extended development necessary for the completion of longer material, specifically the creative thesis.
 Students should already have a body of work in process (this can be in different stages) and be prepared to discuss their plans for their final manuscript in lieu of a formal proposal.
 Intense peer reading, critiquing, and editing is required.
 Winter.